Mistaken Identity

 Alice

+(With a small laugh.)
 This is embarrassing.
 I think we are complete strangers.
-I am so sorry to bother you.
+I'm so sorry to bother you.

 Bob

-Please, it is fine.
-In fact it is good.
+(BOB relaxes and laughs.)
+Please, it's fine.
+In fact it's good.
 I don't know anybody in the city and I haven't had a real conversation since I moved here.

 Alice

-Maybe you should look up your Alice and see if she is in town.
+Maybe you should look up your Alice and see if she's in town.

 Bob